 How are you feeling?

 It’s okay to not feel okay.
 Your feelings are never wrong.
 Below are some resources that might help if you are feeling a little worried or unhappy.
 It’s important to talk about how you are feeling and be kind to yourself.
-You could talk to an adult you trust at home or remember you can speak to your class teacher on Showbie/Tapestry.
+You could talk to an adult you trust at home or your class teacher.

 Below are a menu of activity calendars which include fun activities as well as some that may support you to manage and express how you are feeling and to develop an awareness of how others may be feeling too.Virtues Calendar This gives 31 different activities that encourage creativity, gratitude, empathy, resilience and curiosity.
 Wellbeing Activity Calendar This helps the whole family to take 5 minutes a day to participate in an activity together that will boost well-being and look after your mental health.
-360 Positive Activities This thought provoking activity helps your child identify features in themselves and others that help build resilience.
+360 Positive Activities This thought provoking activity helps you to identify features in yourself and others that help build resilience.
+100 Fun Indoor Activities Checklist – PRINTABLE A list of activities that you can complete as a family at home.

 Building resilience through adversity!